NREL/OpenStudio-ERI/docs/source/software_connection.rst

 Foundation Walls
 ****************

-Any wall that is in contact with the ground should be specified as a ``FoundationWall``.
+Any wall that is in contact with the ground should be specified as an ``Enclosure/FoundationWalls/FoundationWall``.
 Other walls (e.g., wood framed walls) that are connected to a below-grade space but have no contact with the ground should be specified as ``Walls`` and not ``FoundationWalls``.

 *Exterior* foundation walls (i.e., those that fall along the perimeter of the building's footprint) should use "ground" for ``ExteriorAdjacentTo`` and the appropriate space type (e.g., "basement - unconditioned") for ``InteriorAdjacentTo``.

-*Interior* foundation walls should be specified with two appropriate space types (e.g., "crawlspace - unvented" and "garage", or "basement - unconditioned" and "crawlspace - unvented") for ``InteriorAdjacentTo`` and ``ExteriorAdjacentTo``.
+*Interior* foundation walls should be specified with two appropriate space types (e.g., "crawlspace - vented" and "garage", or "basement - unconditioned" and "crawlspace - unvented") for ``InteriorAdjacentTo`` and ``ExteriorAdjacentTo``.
-Interior foundation walls should never use "ground" for ``ExteriorAdjacentTo`` even if the foundation wall has some contact with the ground due to the difference in below-grade depths of the two space types.
+Interior foundation walls should never use "ground" for ``ExteriorAdjacentTo`` even if the foundation wall has some contact with the ground due to the difference in below-grade depths of the two adjacent space types.
-The choice of space type assignment for interior vs exterior is arbitrary.

 Foundations must include a ``Height`` as well as a ``DepthBelowGrade``.
 For exterior foundation walls, the depth below grade is relative to the ground plane.